iPhone Myths That You Shouldn't Pay Attention To

-Even though the buzz isn’t exactly what is was back when the iPhone 4 was coming out, people are still talking about Apple’s iPhone 8 reveal this coming Tuesday.
+Even though the buzz isn’t exactly what is was back when the iPhone 4 was coming out, people are still talking about Apple’s iPhone 8 reveal this coming Tuesday (I can’t wait!).

 But for those of us who are still stuck with our iPhone 5, 5s, 6, 6s or 7 (not to mention the “Plus” attached to some of them), we’ve dealt with (kind of) disturbing myths and rumors for years.